Sylan in Swedish

 The way into the Sylanmountains drags on.
 The backpacks, freshly filled with food, weigh heavily on every step.
 The small trails that lead us into the Norwegian-Swedish border area this year are new.
 For us.
 When it became apparent in the immediate run-up to the undertaking that Norway would not reopen its borders to tourism in time due to the pandemic, we decided on an alternative approach via Sweden.

-Susanne, contact person for conservation, expert for environment and wilderness, guide for white water and expedition style and sympathetic, walking nature encyclopedia.
-Doesn't get out of the tent without coffee.
+Susanne was part of Land Water Adventures for many years as a guide for whitewater and expedition style, tour developer, contact person for nature conservation, expert for environment and wilderness, sympathetic, walking nature encyclopedia never got out of the tent without coffee.

 And so it happens that three days before the start of the tour, a community bus of non-flyers sets off for Sweden, a Swedish reindeer welcomes us at the starting point and everyone grits their teeth for the first long day of the tour.
 The destination is a remote, fantastically long wild river, which we head for this year already at the beginning of July.
 Upon reaching the first minimum stage length, after a steady climb, it's exhausted closing time.
 It is an unusually warm summer day for the region.
 A persistent heat wave hovers over northern Scandinavia.